How Your Donation Makes a Difference

 Training of Inclusion Ambassadors (IAs): The expense to train an Inclusion Ambassador is approximately $5,500.
 The amount donated will help the training of existing and new IAs.

 DPA has also faced disruption to our fundraising activities, which we rely on to support the training of Inclusion Ambassadors and help develop the inclusive and awareness-raising services they provide.
-If you have received the solidarity payment from the government and are in a position to help, or can support us with funds in any other way, we are appealing to your generosity to make a donation to our organisation.
+If you are in a position to help, or can support us with funds in any other way, we are appealing to your generosity to make a donation to our organisation.